trigal/trigal.github.io/_pages/about.md

 Short Bio
 ------

-Augusto Luis Ballardini was born in Buenos Aires, Argentina in 1984.
-He received the MSc and PhD degrees in Computer Science from the University of Milano - Bicocca, Italy in 2012 and 2017 respectively.
-After two years of post-doctoral activities in [IRALAB](http://www.ira.disco.unimib.it "IRALAB") research group, in 2019 he joined the [INVETT](http://invett.es "INVETT") Research Group of the Universidad de Alcalá, Spain, where he was awarded with a Marie Skłodowska-Curie Actions research grant within the GOT ENERGY TALENT (GET-COFUND) fellowship programme.
-After, in 2022 I was awarded with a research grant within the Maria Zambrano/NextGenerationEU project of the spanish ministry of Science Innovation and Universities.
+Augusto Luis Ballardini was born in Buenos Aires, Argentina, in 1984.
+He received his MSc and PhD degrees in Computer Science from the University of Milano - Bicocca, Italy, in 2012 and 2017, respectively.
+After two years of post-doctoral activities in the [IRALAB](http://www.ira.disco.unimib.it "IRALAB") research group, in 2019, he joined the [INVETT](http://invett.es "INVETT") Research Group at the Universidad de Alcalá, Spain, where he was awarded a Marie Skłodowska-Curie Actions research grant within the GOT ENERGY TALENT (GET-COFUND) fellowship programme.
+Subsequently, in 2022, he was awarded a three-year research grant under the Maria Zambrano/NextGenerationEU project of the Spanish Ministry of Science, Innovation and Universities.

+In 2024, the Universidad de Alcalá granted him a position as a professor (Profesor Ayudante Doctor) through the University Talent Retention Program, and he began this position in January 2025.
+Additionally, in 2024, he received the Acreditación Nacional para el acceso al Cuerpo de Profesor Titular de Universidad (National Accreditation for Access to the Rank of University Professor).

-From 2015, he is an IEEE and ITS Society Member.
-His research focuses on autonomous vehicles localization and data-fusion systems, leveraging heterogeneous data sources such as digital maps, LiDAR and images data together with computer vision and machine learning algorithms.
+Since 2015, he has been an IEEE and ITS Society member.
+His research focuses on autonomous vehicle localization and data-fusion systems, leveraging heterogeneous data sources such as digital maps, LiDAR, and image data, along with computer vision and machine learning algorithms.

 Contacts
 ------